 (1) Despite better conditions in the Wünsdorf Halbmondlager, some 1,000 of the interned soldiers – representing around one quarter of them all – died in captivity.
 In October 1915, mortality among the Indian prisoners registered 16.5 per cent, more than tenfold of the Arabs’ and the Zossen camp’s rates.
 See: Höpp, Muslime in der Mark, p 50 (also see literature list).
 This has been attributed to the fact that the South Asians were not accustomed to the cold Central European climate – this, however, also should have applied for Arabs.
 As a result, most inmates of the Crescent Moon Camp were transferred to camps in Romania in 1917, while in the most severe cases, the POWs were exchanged.

 (2) The mosque opened on 15 April 1915 with the beginning of Ramadan.
-Technically, Germany’s first mosque had been built much earlier, in 1785 in the southwestern castle of Schwetzingen by Kurfürst (elector) Karl Theodor of Baden, but it was used by just a single person, his Muslim slave-concubine he has brought back from his travels in the ‘Orient.’
+Technically, Germany’s first mosque had been built much earlier, in 1785 in the southwestern castle of Schwetzingen by Kurfürst (elector) Karl Theodor of Baden, but it was used by just a single person, a Muslim slave-concubine he has brought back from his travels in the ‘Orient.’
 The Wünsdorf mosque was still used by Berlin’s Islamic community and remaining POWs (the last Tatars left the camp in 1922) after the 1918 armistice but, as it was made from wood (and the Berlin Muslims lacked funds), it lapsed and had to be wrecked in 1930.

 (3) As Zehrensdorf cemetery was inaccessible between 1945 and 1994 while it was a Soviet garrison in East Germany, the CWGC created another memorial for the 206 ‘Indian’ soldiers buried there at the French site of Neuve Chapelle.
 The Indian cemetery in Zehrensdorf was rededicated in 2005.